Ming233/MM802-Project/README.md

 ## Data

-The [Covid case count data](https://ourworldindata.org/coronavirus-source-data) relies on data from Johns Hopkins University
+The [Hashrate and historical price data](https://www.quandl.com/data/BCHAIN-Blockchain) relies on data from quandl website

-The [vaccines data](https://covid-19tracker.milkeninstitute.org/#vaccines_intro) from Milken Institute and update by ourself.

-The [vaccines coverage Data Source](https://health-infobase.canada.ca/covid-19/vaccination-coverage/) from Canada Government.

 ## Files